 One of the ways to actively create a desired culture is to not just define output goals, but to define a purpose for the company.
 This movement was fuelled by the Ted Talk on Start with Why by Simon Sinek.

 Part of the movement of purpose is a tendency for organisations to define their core values.
-They are not just their make a profit, but want to achieve higher goals.
+They are not just there to make a profit, but want to achieve higher goals.

 One interesting study that shine a light on the use of purpose in companies is the Global Purpose Index by imperative